jordanhillis/pvekclean/README.md

 Example of usage:
 ```
- pvekclean [OPTION]
+ pvekclean [OPTION1] [OPTION2]...

+-k, --keep [number]   Keep the specified number of most recent PVE kernels on the system
+                      Can be used with -f or --force for non-interactive removal
--f		--force				Remove all old PVE kernels without confirm prompts
+-f, --force           Force the removal of old PVE kernels without confirm prompts
+-rn, --remove-newer   Remove kernels that are newer than the currently running kernel
--s		--scheduler			Have old PVE kernels removed on a scheduled basis
+-s, --scheduler       Have old PVE kernels removed on a scheduled basis
--v		--version			Shows the current version of pvekclean
+-v, --version         Shows current version of $program_name
--r		--remove			Uninstalls pvekclean from the system
+-r, --remove          Uninstall $program_name from the system
--h		--help				Show these options
+-d, --debug           Run the program in debug mode for testing without making system changes

 ```

 ## Developers